Marcus Welby, M.D.: Politics

-The 1973 episode "The Other Martin Loring", was about a middle-aged man whom Welby advised to resist his homosexual impulses.
+The 1973 episode "The Other Martin Loring" was about a middle-aged man whom Welby advised to resist his homosexual impulses.
 The Gay Activists Alliance (GAA) zapped ABC, occupied its New York headquarters and picketed.
-The next year, "The Outrage" was a story of a teenaged student who was sexually assaulted by his male teacher, showing homosexuality with pedophilia.
+The next year, "The Outrage" was a story of a teenaged student who was sexually assaulted by his male teacher, associating homosexuality with pedophilia.
 Seven sponsors refused to buy television advertising time, and 17 television network affiliates refused to air the episode.
 This was the first known instance of network affiliates refusing a network episode in response to protests.

 In addition, an episode dealing with abortion was refused by San Diego area ABC affiliate XETV, a station licensed to Tijuana across the border in Mexico, due to that country's stance on the practice at the time.

 Episodes

 Crossovers with Owen Marshall, Counselor at Law

-During its run, Marcus Welby, M.D. had two crossover stories with its legal spin-off series Owen Marshall, Counselor at Law.
+During its run, Marcus Welby, M.D. had two crossover stories with its legal spin-off series, Owen Marshall, Counselor at Law.

 In "Men Who Care", Marshall defends the father of Welby's patient when the man is accused of murdering his daughter's boyfriend.
 In "I've Promised You a Father", Marshall defends Kiley in a paternity suit filed by a nurse claiming that Kiley is the father of her child.